Our Board of Trustees

 Jean has been associated with the Project since its early conception and was employed as the Project Administrator for a period of time.
 Jean joined the Board of Trustees after this and continues to support the Project, additionally providing safeguarding and governance expertise to the Governance Group and management team.
 Jean is an active member of the community and works in a local middle school.

-Katherine is currently Acting Director General of a UK wide trade association in the tourism sector.
-Her background includes leading Public Affairs at National Highways and working as a Senior Policy Advisor in the civil service.
-She also has experience in research and external affairs in the housing sector, and holds a Masters in Planning & Economic Growth from the University of Cambridge.
-Katherine lives in Bromsgrove with her partner and two young children.
+Katherine is currently Director of Policy and Public Affairs at a UK wide business trade association, where she also held the role of Interim Director General during a period of organisational change.
+Her background includes leading political engagement at National Highways and working as a Senior Policy Advisor in the civil service.
+She also has experience in research and external affairs in the housing sector, and holds a Masters in Planning, Growth & Regeneration from the University of Cambridge.
+Katherine lives in Bromsgrove with her husband and two young children.

 Claire Pennell